 Welcome to Job Prices – one of the leading home improvement websites in the United Kingdom.
 Wall plastering is one of those skills that can take a long time to perfect, while it may not appear to be a technically difficult job, achieving a good finish is usually the result of years of practice.

-Whether you need a patch repair, a whole wall plastered or even an entire room, we have a plastering price for you.
+Whether you need a patch repair, a whole wall plastered or even an entire room, we have a plastering price for you and below you’ll find more detailed examples of plastering projects and prices.

-On this page, you see the going rate for:
+On this page, you see the going rate in 2022 for:

 1 – A Patch Repair